Working with Bundles

 If you are working with an update catalog that contains bundles, here is what you need to know:

-•To view unpublished bundles in the Patch for SCCM workspace, use the *Bundles filter.
+•To view unpublished bundles in the Updates workspace, use the *Bundles filter.

 •To view the number of updates contained within a bundle, use the Bundled count column in the top pane.